"Getting the Numbers Right" (GNR)

 The database delivers uniform, accurate and verified data so that the industry can understand its own current and future performance potential.
 Key drivers of emissions and performance are also included.
 The database also provides policy makers with current performance data to aid their analysis and decisions.

-The GNR database now covers data up to 2012 (competition law concerns recommend a one-year time lag in publishing data).
-It has grown over the years to cover over 930 individual facilities producing 871 million tonnes of cement.
-This represents 23% of global cement production.
+The GNR database now covers data up to 2014 (competition law concerns recommend a one-year time lag in publishing data).
+It has grown over the years to cover 934 individual facilities producing 889 million tonnes of cement.
+This represents 21% of global cement production.
 Starting from the 2012 dataset, version 3 of the CSI's "CO2 and Energy Protocol: CO2 and Energy Accounting and Reporting Standard for the Cement Industry" (published in 2011) has been applied, which new indices include data on electricity use in clinker making and on electricity generation using waste heat.

 Standard web-based reports are available for the following regions and countries:

-For an overview of countries covered by each region, click here.
+Click here for an overview of countries covered by each region.

 The system is open for all interested parties to view data.
 The years for which data is available are: 1990, 2000, and 2005 to 2014.
 For more complex requests, see Make a Request for GNR System Data.Individual queries about specific issues are answered within strict confidentiality guidelines (see below).
 Charges may be levied on data requests to cover operational costs, especially with regard to complex data requests.